From Housemates to Soulmates

 And…

-And stop worshipping your spouse.
+And, don’t worship your spouse.
 They can't be your everything.
 It's doomed to fail.
 Yes, build intimacy.
 Yes, stay close.
-Yes do life together and work as a team, have glorious sex and go on adventures, take risks and do it all together.
+Yes, do life together and work as a team, have glorious sex, go on adventures, take risks and do it all together.
 But your spouse can't fulfil your every need and desire.

-A together vision brings balance and opens conversations about what is healthy and ideal moving into the future together.
-How will we have time to build great friendships?
+A shared vision brings balance and opens conversations about what is healthy and ideal moving into the future together.
+How will we have time to build great friendships with others?
 How can we empower each other in our personal goals and dreams?
 How can we accomplish our mutual goals too?